When should you worry about a headache?

 Because there are so many different types of headache, there are lots of different ways they can be treated.

-If your headaches are frequent, keeping a dairy that lists when you get headaches might help you figure out what triggers them.
+If your headaches are frequent, keeping a diary that lists when you get headaches might help you figure out what triggers them.
 If there’s an obvious cause, like a tight neck, dehydration, or having too much caffeine, you might be able to avoid headaches by changing your behaviour or lifestyle.

 When you have a headache, the below steps can help relieve the pain.